City-of-Vantaa-SmartLab/Mobiilinutakortti/frontend/README.md

 There are two environment variables:
 * `VITE_API_URL`: the base API URL, e.g. "https://api.mobiilinuta-admin-test.com/api".
 Defaults to '/api' if not set.
-* `VITE_ALT_ERR_MSG`: if evaluates to true: in parent's junior registration form, use alternative error message.
+* `VITE_USE_ALT_ERR_MSG`: if evaluates to true: in parent's junior registration form, use alternative error message.
 This is e.g. for summertime contact information.